devchan64/devchan64.github.io/_posts/en/2025-04-09-lessons-from-my-manager-experience.md

 tags:
 - Leadership
 - Organizational Culture
-title: '"Leadership Lessons Learned While Working as a Manager"'
+title: 'Leadership Lessons Learned While Working as a Manager'
 ---
 > `gpt-4-turbo` has translated this article into English.